gatsbyjs/gatsby/docs/docs/create-source-plugin.md

 *Creating the relationship*

-Let's say you want to create a relationship between Posts and Authors.
+Let's say you want to create a relationship between Posts and Authors, and let's say you want to call the field `author`.

 Before you pass the Post object and Author object into `createNode` and create the respective nodes, you need to create a field called `author___NODE`  on the Post object to hold the relationship to Authors.
-The value of this field should be the node ID of the Author
+The value of this field should be the node ID of the Author.

 *Creating the reverse relationship*

 It's often convenient for querying to add to the schema backwards references.
 For example, you might want to query the Author of a Post but you might also want to query all the posts an author has written.

-If you also want to create a reverse relationship between object B and A, you can optionally create a field called `posts___NODE` to hold the relationship to Posts.
+If you want to call this field `posts`, you could optionally create a field called `posts___NODE` to hold the relationship to Posts.
 The value of this field should be an array of Post IDs.

 *Example*